-The sister of a much-loved dad who died following a one punch assault has spoken of the devastating impact it has had on her family's lives as we launch our #OnePunchCanKill campaign.
+The sister of a much-loved dad who died following a one punch assault has spoken of the devastating impact it has had on her family's lives for our #OnePunchCanKill campaign.

 Luke Templeman, 29, of Launder Terrace, Grantham, was last year sentenced to four years and eight months imprisonment after admitting to the manslaughter of Mr Maguire.

-Following Mr Maguire’s death, and a number of other one punch assaults, Lincolnshire Police has launched a #OnePunchCanKill campaign to raise awareness of the devastating impact one punch can have.
+Following Mr Maguire’s death, and a number of other one punch assaults we launched a #OnePunchCanKill campaign to raise awareness of the devastating impact one punch can have.

 Despite her family’s tragic loss, Mrs Spate has very bravely chosen to support our campaign to help us show the devastating impact a one punch death can have on a family.